Denghaotian/ClmsDL/Readme.md

 Default location of training data : data_bully/training_data

 Default location of testing data: data_bully/testing_data

+If you want to train model please make directory "data_bully"
 ### Train

 Command line: python bully_train.py --train_path "path-to-training-dataset"

+## Predict and Train

+Please download pre-trained model from Google drive which provided by TA, because the files are too large to upload to github.
+After downlaod pre-trained model, please unconpress and put it to "trained_model" directory.

 ### predict a single image

 python predict.py --img_file "path-to-img/xxx.jpg"
 ### test the accuracy for testing dataset